 Assistant Professor of Cardiology

-Florian Rader, MD, MSc, is Assistant Professor and staff cardiologist in the Cedars-Sinai Hypertension Center and Heart Institute.
+Florian Rader, MD, MSc, is the Co-Director of Clinic for Hypertrophic Cardiomyopathy and Aortopathies, Assistant Professor and staff cardiologist in the Cedars-Sinai Hypertension Center and Heart Institute.
 He is board certified in internal medicine and cardiology and certified by the American Society of Hypertension and the American Society of Echocardiography.